stanwood/handbook/README.md

 ### 1. E-mail
 https://admin.google.com/stanwood.de/AdminHome

-Sent a password to private email of the user.
+Lead sends a password to private email of the user and asks new employee to change PW right after logging in.

+All following invites (if not mentioned otherwise) go to that new Email address.

 ### 2. Slack
 https://stanwood.slack.com/admin

 1. Add user
 2. Add user to group

+The new handle will only be usable after registration.

 ### 3. Github and Gitlab
 Add private GitHub handle to teams